elastic/integrations/packages/system/docs/README.md

 ### Socket summary

-The System `socket_summary` dataset provides the summary of open network sockets in the host system.
+The System `socket_summary` data stream provides the summary of open network sockets in the host system.

 It collects a summary of metrics with the count of existing TCP and UDP